Flare576/scripts/README.md

 just plain `gac`.

 ## gmb (/shell)
-Git Master Branch (gmb) is a really simple script that basically amounts to a forceful `git checkout $branch;git pull`, for when I just want to start over :)
+G[ei]t Master Branch (gmb) is a really simple script that basically amounts to a forceful `git checkout $branch;git pull`, for when I just want to start over :)

+## mmb (/shell)
+Merge Master Branch (mmb) is a really script that basically updates my current branch with changes in "master".

 ## killZoom.sh (/shell)
 There was a time when Zoom Meeting was installing a webserver on users' machines without them knowing; this script